sukovanej/python-persistance-abstraction-example/readme.md

 This repository contains a working Python codebase showing how to invert dependencies between database module and the logic.

-Note: what I call a `repository` is not really the repository pattern that usually occurs in the literature.
-Instead, I use the name repository for a class that hides the database access behind concrete interface which is not generally the same for different repository classes.

 ## What I want to achieve

  - the most important logic testable independently of the database